christensenacademy/christensen-academy/modules/html-basics/textpages/lists.md

 #Lists
-List in HTML come in a few different varieties.
+Lists in HTML come in a few different varieties.
 The main two types are *ordered* and *unordered*.
 ```html
 <!-- This is an ordered list -->
 <ol>